Robert Hadfield: Honours

 In 1899, Hadfield was made Master Cutler.
 He was knighted on 21 July 1908 and created a baronet, of Sheffield in the West Riding of the County of York on 26 June 1917.
+In the same year he was made a freeman of the City of London.
 He was elected as a Fellow of the Royal Society in 1909, a member of the Royal Swedish Academy of Sciences in 1912 and an honorary member of the Academy of Sciences of the USSR in 1933.
+He was also a corresponding member of the Académie Française.
 In 1939 he was awarded the Freedom of the City of Sheffield.
+He was an active Freemason and a member of Ivanhoe Lodge meeting at Tapton Hall in Sheffield.

 He was awarded a Telford Medal by the Institution of Civil Engineers in 1888, the John Scott Medal of The Franklin Institute in 1891 and the Bessemer Gold Medal in 1904.
 He received the John Fritz Medal in 1921 and the Albert Medal (RSA) in 1935, both for his contributions to metallurgy.

+Hadfield was awarded honorary degrees from the University of Oxford, the University of Sheffield and the University of Leeds.

 He is commemorated in the Sir Robert Hadfield Building at the University of Sheffield, which contains the Departments of Materials Science and Engineering and Chemical and Biological Engineering.
-There is also a wing at the Northern General Hospital named after him.
+There is also a wing at Sheffield's Northern General Hospital named after him.

+He was nominated for the Nobel Prize in physics in 1912.

+Family

+Hadfield married in 1894 Miss Frances Belt Wickersham, of Philadelphia, who earned a CBE in 1918 for her services in World War I as the founder of a hospital at Wimereux.
+At the beginning of the Second World War she founded the Hadfield-Spears Ambulance Unit, again in that country.